-Target Timeframe Noise Monitoring Plan Ongoing Timely investigation of any exceedances reported and/or complaints When required Strategic Noise Mapping 2022-2023 (as per applicable to Greek Legislation)
+Target Timeframe Noise Monitoring Plan Ongoing Timely investigation of any exceedances reported and/or complaints When required Strategic Noise Mapping SNM 2022 for Thessaloniki Airport "Makedonia" - Approved by relevant Ministry Department

-The results of the monitoring program are included in the Annual Environmental Bulletins and published on FG website as per the requirements of the Environmental Terms for each airport of Cluster A.
+The results of the monitoring program are included in the Annual Environmental Bulletins and published on FG website as per the requirements of the Environmental Terms for each airport of Cluster Α.

-- ✓ Permanent noise monitoring terminals (NMT) at SKG (four NMTs) and CFU (two NMTs). - ✓ Annual monitoring campaigns with mobile stations at CHQ, EFL and ZTH. - ✓ In addition to the measurements, noise level predictions were performed using simulation software and noise contour maps are created (Lden and Lnight) to identify population and buildings within settlement boundaries that are subject to noise levels higher than the limit values.
+- ✓ Permanent noise monitoring terminals (NMT) at SKG (four) NMTs) and CFU (two NMTs). - Annual monitoring campaigns with mobile stations at CHQ, EFL and ZTH. - ✓ In addition to the measurements, noise level predictions were performed using simulation software and noise contour maps are created (Lden and Lnight) to identify population and buildings within settlement boundaries that are subject to noise levels higher than the limit values.